 Overview of the Project

-Between 2012 and 2013, the Arizona State University (ASU) American Indian Policy Institute and Labriola National American Indian Data Center partnered with n the Inter Tribal Council of Arizona (ITCA) in documenting its legacy of service to Tribes in Arizona.
+Between 2012 and 2013, the ASU American Indian Policy Institute and Labriola National American Indian Data Center partnered with the Inter-Tribal Council of Arizona (ITCA) in documenting its legacy of service to Tribes in Arizona.
 The first phase of the project focused on the gathering of historical documents from archives within Arizona and the cataloging of these and other documents at the ITCA offices.

 Since its formation, ITCA and its member tribes, have been an influential political force in the state and nation.
 ITCA has been a strong and effective advocate for the tribal governments in Arizona on various federal and state legislative issues as well as policies.
-ITCA continues to provide a forum for Tribes to come together, address issues and move them to policy development.
+ITCA continues to provide a forum for Tribes to come together, address issues, and move them to policy development.
 While ITCA does not speak for any specific Tribe, it enables Tribes to come together as a powerful and coordinated force.
-Today, twenty federally-recognized Tribes are members of the Inter Tribal Council of Arizona.
-The highest elected official of each tribe - the Chairperson, President or Governor - is the member of ITCA.
+Today, twenty-one federally recognized Tribes are members of the Inter-Tribal Council of Arizona.
+The highest elected official of each tribe - the Chairperson, President, or Governor - is the member of ITCA.

 Legacy of ITCA Project

-The ‘Legacy of the Inter Tribal Council of Arizona’ Project is analyzing the role of ITCA in the development of national Indian policy from the critical era following World War II to the present.
-The Project is exploring the role of Tribes in Arizona and ITCA in the development of federal self-determination policy and practices focusing on the perspectives of tribal leaders who founded and led the Association.
-The Project is also documenting the evolution of ITCA, including interviews with executive staff, identifying the goals and activities from its earliest years, as well as the strategies and tactics used by ITCA’s leadership in accomplishing collective goals over time.
+The ‘Legacy of the Inter-Tribal Council of Arizona’ Project analyzed the role of ITCA in the development of national Indian policy from the critical era following World War II to the present.
+The Project explored the role of Tribes in Arizona and ITCA in the development of federal self-determination policy and practices focusing on the perspectives of tribal leaders who founded and led the Association.
+The Project also documented the evolution of ITCA via interviews with executive staff, identifying the goals and activities from its earliest years, as well as the strategies and tactics used by ITCA’s leadership in accomplishing collective goals over time.